 Online Document Library.
-The Do-It-Yourself Legal Documents allow you to create your own state-specific legal documents online.
-This is a step-by-step interactive document creation tool with over 300 state specific and legally valid documents like wills, child medical authorization, power of attorney, automobile bill of sale, child care and elder care agreements, contractor agreement, complaint letters and more.
+DIY Docs® lets you create your own state-specific legal documents online.
+This is a step-by-step interactive document creation tool with more than 350+ legally valid documents, including state specific templates for wills, power of attorney and more.

 There are certain legal services that are specifically excluded from coverage in the plan.
 Some of these services are as follows: